philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 ### The `RANDOM_REPLACE` Filter Strategy {id="random"}

-Replaces the identified text with a fake value but of the same type.
+Replaces the identified text with one of the following:

+* A fake value but of the same type.
 For example, an SSN will be replaced by a random text having the format `###-##-####`, such as 123-45-6789.
 An email address will be replaced with a randomly generated email address.
 Available to all filter types.
+Set `anonymizationMethod` to `REALISTIC`.
+* A random value from a list of candidate replacement values.
+For example, an SSN could be replaced with a random value from a list of known fake SSNs.
+Available to all filter types.
+Set `anonymizationMethod` to `FROM_LIST`, and set `candidateReplacementValues` to a list of candidate replacement values.
+* A random UUID.
+Set `anonymizationMethod` to `UUID`.

+If `anonymizationMethod` is not specified, the default is `REALISTIC`.
+If an invalid value is given for `anonymizationMethod`, `UUID` will be used as the default.

-An example policy using the `RANDOM_REPLACE` filter strategy:
+An example policy using the `REALISTIC` filter strategy:

 ```
 {